 In some negligence cases, it may not be the doctor who acted negligently.
 It is possible for another person involved in the process to be liable for the misdiagnosis.
 For example, if the doctor was given the wrong test results and reported them back to the patient, someone else may be held legally liable.

 Misdiagnosis can be very dangerous.
 But for a legal case to be considered medical malpractice, you must be able to prove that the medical professional’s negligence led to the patient’s harm or injury.

 In most cases, misdiagnosis means missing a medical condition.
 But it can also mean that a patient was diagnosed or even treated for a medical condition they do not have.
-If a patient is able to prove that there was harm because of the misdiagnosis and that there was negligence involved in their diagnosis, they can be compensated.
-Sometimes the harm may be because of the stress and anxiety of going through medical treatments.
+If a patient can prove that the treatment for the wrong condition caused harm, the patient could be entitled to compensation.
+It’s important to note that the damage can be caused by the stress and anxiety of going through medical treatments.

-A delayed diagnosis means that a doctor eventually achieved the correct diagnosis but after a significant amount of time.
-If during that time the condition progressed beyond what it would have otherwise if it had been caught in a more timely manner, there may be a case for delayed diagnosis.
-In this case, you will also need to prove negligence.
+A delayed diagnosis means that a doctor eventually achieves the correct diagnosis after a significant amount of time.
+If the condition progressed beyond where it could have been caught in a more timely manner, there might be a case for delayed diagnosis.

 Contact Flickinger Sutterfield & Boulton for Questions About Medical Malpractice